johnnytam100/allergen2025/README.md

 To reviewers:
 - Thank you for your work reviewing my manuscript.
 - Codes and data are available upon request during the review process.
+Please kindly ask the editor to deliver them to your side.
 - They will be fully open to the public upon manuscript acceptance.